Ford Motor, SK Innovation announce EV battery joint venture in N. America

-TechnologyFord Motor, SK Innovation announce EV battery joint venture in N. America

-Ford Motor Co (F.N) and South Korean battery maker SK Innovation (096770.KS) on Thursday announced they will form a battery joint venture in North America to support the No. 2 U.S. automaker's electric vehicle rollout.
+DETROIT (Reuters) -Ford Motor Co and South Korean battery maker SK Innovation on Thursday announced they will form a battery joint venture in North America to support the No. 2 U.S. automaker’s electric vehicle rollout.

 Details of the venture’s ownership structure will be set in the finalized agreement, expected later this summer, Ford said.